Stürme über dem Mont Blanc

-Stürme über dem Mont Blanc (aka en: Storm Over Mont Blanc) is a 1930 German film written and directed by Arnold Fanck and starring Leni Riefenstahl, Sepp Rist and Ernst Udet.
+Stürme über dem Mont Blanc (released in English as Storm Over Mont Blanc) is a 1930 German film written and directed by Arnold Fanck and starring Leni Riefenstahl, Sepp Rist and Ernst Udet.
 The film is part of the German film genre of "mountaineering", popularized by Fanck.
 The story revolves around a man who works alone at the Mont Blanc weather station gathering data.
 His only contact with the world below is via Morse code signals.
 He is joined by a woman friend, who helps him survive a terrible storm over the mountain.
 Ernst Udet is featured as a pilot who is involved in a dangerous mountain rescue.

 Plot

 Meteorologist Hannes (Sepp Rist) works alone at a remote weather station below the summit of Mont Blanc in the French Alps.
 Every day he gathers data on weather conditions.
 When the weather is clear, he is able to use his telescope to gaze down at the town of Chamonix in the valley far below.
 His solitary life is interrupted only by the daily weather reports he transmits via Morse code to various weather centres throughout Europe.
 He is also able to listen to his friend Walter perform his organ concerts on the radio.

 At the Chamonix observatory down in the valley, an astronomer's daughter, Hella Armstrong (Leni Riefenstahl), gazes up at the night sky, helping her father with his work.
 Every evening she looks forward to Hannes' weather reports and messages—like hearing from a close friend even though they've never met.
 In addition to her scientific interests, Hella enjoys skiing with her friends in the mountains.
 One day while skiing with her friends, she meets Ernst Udet (Ernst Udet).
 In his small aircraft they fly above the clouds to the upper reaches of Mont Blanc.
 As they approach Hannes' weather station, she drops a small evergreen tree down by parachute with a note introducing herself.
 Enchanted by the gesture, he carefully decorates his tree for Christmas.

 Thrilled with her flying experience over Mont Blanc, Hella persuades her father to join her on another flight to the weather station to visit Hannes—an old friend of her father (Friedrich Kayßler) who once worked at that station.
 At the small remote station, Hella is fascinated by the scientific equipment and takes a liking to Hannes.
 The next morning, Hannes takes Hella with him to the summit of Mont Blanc to capture that day's climate conditions.
 While they are away, Hella's father goes out to study the geology and falls from a rocky ledge and is killed.
 The young meteorologist and his female companion witness the fatal accident.